This course will detail how the movement of ARD-impacted groundwater is simulated at mine sites to:

-This is a fast-paced, 1-day seminar intended for researchers, regulators and consultants who are familiar with the basics of groundwater modeling and want to learn more about leading practices and, more importantly, how modeling results should be interpreted.
-Conceptual modeling and commercially-available flow modeling codes, including MODFLOW, FEFLOW, and HydroGeoSphere, and transport codes, e.g. MT3D, will be discussed.
+This is a fast-paced, 1-day seminar intended for researchers, regulators, and consultants who are familiar with the basics of groundwater modelling and want to learn more about leading practices and, more importantly, how modelling results should be interpreted.
+Conceptual modelling and commercially-available flow modeling codes, including MODFLOW, FEFLOW, and HydroGeoSphere, and transport codes (e.g., MT3D, will be discussed).

 Attendees will learn how to: